 You can download the library's exhibit policy here.

-- You can download the display application here.
+- You can fill out a display application here or download the application here.